Foams, iterated wreath products, field extensions and Sylvester sums: Patched surfaces, separable extensions, and foams

 \subsubsection{State spaces of decorated 1-manifolds}

-One can use the language of universal constructions, see~\cite{Kh4} and references there, to extend the evaluation $\mcF(S)$ for closed decorated surfaces $S$ to state spaces of one-manifolds that inherit decorations from surfaces.
+One can use the language of universal constructions, see~\cite{Kh4,BHMV} and references there, to extend the evaluation $\mcF(S)$ for closed decorated surfaces $S$ to state spaces of one-manifolds that inherit decorations from surfaces.
 Namely, a generic codimension one submanifold of $S$ may intersect $\sigma$-circles in finitely-many points.
 Local intersection information at such point consists of a co-orientation and choice of $\sigma$.

-Vice versa, to a union $L$ of circles with co-oriented $\sigma$-dots one can assign the state space $\mcF(L)$ as follows.
-Start with a $\kk$-vector space $\Fr(L)$ with a basis of oriented decorated surfaces $S$ with $\partial(S)\cong L$, see Figure~\ref{fig5_11}.
+Vice versa, to a union $L$ of circles with co-oriented $\sigma$-dots, one can assign the state space $\mcF(L)$ as follows.
+Start with a $\kk$-vector space $\Fr(L)$ with a basis of oriented decorated surfaces $S$ with $\partial(S)\cong L$, one for each equivalence class of rel boundary homeomorphisms, see Figure~\ref{fig5_11}.
 These surfaces contain co-oriented $\sigma$-intervals, $\sigma$-circles and $A$-dots.
 Denote by $[S]$ the basis element for the surface $S$.